 In the vast, rolling countryside of western Pennsylvania, where cornfields stretched endlessly and forests whispered secrets, I was a middle child searching for my voice.
 My childhood was a beautiful struggle, a constant quest to be heard, to express the complex universe that lived inside my mind.

+My portraits don’t apologize for difference, it insists on it.
 In that insistence, I’m not seeking to be fixed or explained.
 I’m asking to be seen, on my own terms.

-Living with Duane syndrome means my relationship with vision, perception, and movement is different from what many take for granted.
+Living with Duane Syndrome[*] means my relationship with vision, perception, and movement is different from what many take for granted.
 My eyes don’t always work together the way they’re expected to, there’s a pull, a tension, a limit that others don’t see but I feel constantly.
 This neurological difference affects how I observe, process, and express.

 In my art, you’ll often see visual echoes, like in this portrait where my face is repeated in a ghostly rhythm across the canvas.
 It’s not just a stylistic choice; it’s a reflection of how I experience my surroundings.
 My visual world is never entirely static.
 There’s a dissonance in alignment, a kind of spatial negotiation that I translate through layered imagery, soft blurs, and duplicated forms.